Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 What happens if an employer submits CPF contributions late?

-For employers who failed to submit and pay CPF contributions by the 14th of the following month (or the next working day if the 14th falls on a Saturday, Sunday, or Public Holiday), there will be a late payment interest charged at 1.5% per month, commencing from the first day after the due date.
+For employers who fail to submit and pay CPF contributions by the 14th of the following month (or the next working day if the 14th falls on a Saturday, Sunday, or Public Holiday), there will be a late payment interest charge of 1.5% per month, commencing from the first day after the due date.

 What happens if an employer does not pay CPF contributions?